bitwalker/distillery/docs/config/runtime.md

 first time.

 Any provider module must implement the `Mix.Releases.Config.Provider` behavior.
-See it's documentation for details.
+See its documentation for details.

 This configuration framework supports a variety of interesting configuration scenarios, such as reading from files like `.toml`, `.yaml`, or `.json`; using